johnescobia/Computer-Security/README.md

 # Computer Security

-A bash program that performs the following functions:
+A program that performs the following functions:

 * Shift cipher encryption
 * Shift cipher decryption